angelicadvocate/KindleDash/README.md

+# ⚠️ WARNING! ⚠️

+**This project is in active development and is not yet ready for production use.**

+- Features may be incomplete or unstable.
+- Breaking changes may occur at any time.
+- Use at your own risk.
+- Intended for testing, experimentation, and development only.

+---

+**Version:** 0.1.0-alpha

 # KindleDash
 **Wireless dashboard for non-touch Kindles: weather, metrics, and custom slides.
 Compatible with most Linux-based devices, including Nook, Kobo, and custom setups.**